-Gino's position is perhaps most unique amongst sports physiotherapists in Singapore, having seen all sides of the field as a practitioner, an athlete, and a patient.
+Gino's position is perhaps the most unique amongst sports physiotherapists in Singapore, having seen all sides of the field, as a practitioner, an athlete, and a patient.

 His special interests are in the treatment of articular cartilage injuries having done research in the area while undergoing his postgraduate training.
 He specializes in treating sports injuries, as well as devising sports rehabilitation programs after reconstructive surgeries to the shoulder, knee and ankle joints.

 As a former national triathlete, Gino is a 2-time Singapore National Triathlon champion (2000-2001), National Duathlon champion (2001), 10-time winner of the National Vertical Marathon (1998-2001, 2004-2005, 2007-2010).
 He has also placed 4th at the 2001 Asian Duathlon Championships in Hong Kong and made several podium finishes in the Asian Cup Triathlon Series events over the years while holding down a full time job as a physiotherapist.